top of page

 Are all fermented foods probiotics?

-Not all fermented foods can be called as probiotics.
+Not all fermented foods can be called probiotics.
 Some fermented foods have live microorganisms in them and others do not.
 There are many fermented foods like curd, kimchi, kombucha and sauerkraut.
-They live bacteria in these foods could be destroyed when they are processed or packaged as well.
+The live bacteria in these foods could be destroyed when processed or packaged.
+If you are looking for recipes, check out our gut-friendly recipe collection.

 Do probiotics help digestion?

 Probiotics work by introducing beneficial microorganisms into the gut.
 They help balance the population of good and bad bacteria.
-This in turn, supports healthy digestion, nutrient absorption, and a robust immune system.
+This supports healthy digestion, nutrient absorption, and a strong immune system.

 How do I know if I need Probiotics?